epfl-ada/ada-2021-project-t-ada/README.md

 Alice Juanico:
 - For each party, compute from the set of quotations scores a mean score vector to determine the opinion (positive, negative, neutral) of the party on each topic.
 Check if the score distributions are statistically different between both parties (statistical analysis)
 - Visualization coding part to obtain the interactive graphs for the website
+- Improved the data story about interactive graph

 Laura Testa:
 - Preprocessing of the data and tokenizer to obtain analyzable quotes